 As a community college library, we are NOT a fact-checking service.
 Through this guide, TCC librarians provide instruction, resources, and tips for our students, and for others to practice their own skills in fact-checking, evaluating sources, and detecting media bias.

 With so much news (or "news") floating around online and on social media, how do you know what are reliable or trustworthy sources to use?
-Below are some guidelines to help you evaluate sources.
-You can also find reliable news sources via the library's article databases (linked below).
+You can also find more established and reliable news sources via the library's article databases (linked below).